munificent/craftinginterpreters/book/jumping-back-and-forth.md

 languages often have some kind of multi-way branching statement like `switch` and maybe a conditional expression like `?:`, but Lox keeps it simple.

----

 ## While Statements

-That takes us to the *looping* statements.
-In these, control flow is also used to jump *backwards* so that code can be executed more than once.
-Lox only has two, `while` and `for`.
-While loops are (much) simpler, so we kick off the party with its keyword:
+That takes us to the *looping* statements, which jump *backwards* so that code can be executed more than once.
+Lox only has two loop constructs, `while` and `for`.
+While loops are (much) simpler, so we kick off the party with its
+keyword:

 ^code parse-while (1 before, 1 after)